Phalacrocorax-gaimardi/pvbesscalibrater/README.md

 The goal of pvbesscalibrater is to create a set of weights and empirical partial utilities used by pvbessmicrosimr.
 This is the micro-calibration step of the ABM.

-Some of the tasks that pvbesscalibrater handles include
+Tasks that pvbesscalibrater handles include

 - mapping survey adoption likert scores to partial utilities using a parameter (epsilon) that describes hypothetical bias